tggrsmth/jumpcloudapp/README.markdown

    ![API Key](api-key.png)
 3. Clone this repo, run `npm install` to install all required packages, create a .env file with the key/value pair `API_KEY=YOUR_API_KEY` and then run `npm run start:server` to start the web server on port 8005.
-4. The web server is a simple express based app that proxies requests to`http://localhost:8005/api` to `https://console.jumpcloud.com/api` so that you can build a simple single page CRUD application using our [system users API](https://docs.jumpcloud.com/1.0/systemusers).
+4. The web server is a simple express based app that proxies requests from `http://localhost:8005/api` to `https://console.jumpcloud.com/api` so that you can build a simple single page CRUD application using our [system users API](https://docs.jumpcloud.com/1.0/systemusers).
 5. You will be using the following [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer)